NBC News Article “Social Media Could Help Save Species on the Verge of Extinction”

 About the Research:

-This research seeks to determine the impacts of microgeographic features and changing seasonal climate variables on the phenology of local herpetological species in the North Bay Area Critical Linkage which is an area deemed critical to protect for conservation purposes.
+This research seeks to determine the impacts of microgeographic features and changing seasonal climate variables on the phenology of local herpetological species in San Francisco North Bay protected areas which are deemed critical to protect for conservation purposes.

 This research also creates and implements a long-term herpetofauna survey protocol while supporting the development of methods to apply citizen science monitoring efforts.
-These two project sites provide substantial opportunity to establish a baseline herpetofaunal phenology dataset while simultaneously incorporating existing and developing programs to support longer-term monitoring efforts.
+These two project sites provide substantial opportunity to establish a baseline herpetofaunal phenology data set while simultaneously incorporating existing and developing programs to support longer-term monitoring efforts.
+Herpetofauna data has been collected since February 2014 and will continue to be collected to establish baseline data.

-Powered by coffee, apple crumb and blueberry muffins, the Sonoma State University crew gets ready for a good workout in the name of science (December 2013).
+Powered by coffee, apple crumb and blueberry muffins, the Sonoma State University Biology Club gets ready for a good workout in the name of science (December 2013).

-Distributing 108 – 2’X4′ coverboards at four different sites within Fairfield Osborn Preserve is not a job for wimps.
+Distributing 108 – 2’X4′ coverboards at two different sites within Fairfield Osborn Preserve on Sonoma Mountain is not a job for wimps.

 Realizing the wheel chart is useless on the steep and narrow trails, the coverboards are hauled up on our back, on our head, or however possible.

-Dropping off the final coverboards at frozen Kelly Pond.
+Dropping off coverboards at frozen Kelly Pond.
 Pfew!

 An undergraduate researcher participating in this project finds an Ensatina near the Fairfield Osborn Preserve Education Center.

-Herpetofauna Project coverboard labels inform the public about the research project while minimizing coverboard disturbance.
+Herpetofauna Project coverboard labels inform non-participants about the research project while minimizing coverboard disturbance.

 A rodent runs from underneath a pile of coverboards stored at Pepperwood Preserve’s Turtle Pond parking area.